ereuter/PyEOT/README.md

 Note that this software is receive-only, and will not generate packets.
 It is intended only for passive monitoring.
 This software does not decode packets from the Head-of-Train device.

+This is a POC.
+No attempt is made to catch or handle errors.
+If the GRC flowchart crashes or the TCP connection is interrupted, the receiver script will not know about it, and will not automatically reconnect.